-At the NSP, we use the methods of participant/observation~learning by doing~to work together to create projects that document the culture of our region and develop strong cross-cultural dialogues.
-We have worked in different mediums ~ creative nonfiction, in-depth interviews, photography, installations, music, conversations, parades ~ to co-produce work with our collaborators.
-We often combine pedagogies of the archives and the streets to create projects, and believe in the importance of investing in places that strengthen our communities.
-Follow our social media and subscribe to our newsletter to learn more about our programming.
+At the NSP, we use the methods of participant/observation~learning by doing~to support our mission of "Our stories told by us."
+To co-produce projects that tell the stories of the cultures of our region and develop strong cross-cultural dialogues, we work in different mediums ~ creative nonfiction, in-depth interviews, photography, installations, music, conversations, parades.
+We believe in the power of creating archives through books and exhibits, as well as direct experiences through programs at our workshop and with partners around the city and world.
+Follow our social media and subscribe to our newsletter to learn more about how to get involved.
 Below you will find articles, videos, and curriculum that share more about our projects and the co-creation process.

 Our curriculum on teaching about race, culture, and civil rights organizing in New Orleans uses conversations with civil rights leaders and musicians in Talk That Music Talk as a foundation for students to learn about anthropology, photographic archives, active listening, conducting life history interviews, and organizing "moving classrooms" that are inspired by the pedagogy of the youth-based organization Tambourine and Fan.
 Download the curriculum for free and contact us about reduced prices of books for classroom sets.

 From 2008-2010, the NSP collaborated with anthropologist Maya Haviland as she studied our methods as part of her book on co-creativity.
 Here are two chapters that include an interview with co-founder and director Rachel Breunlin, as well as Maya's chapter on her collaborative ethnographies with us in South Louisiana and Western Australia.